 Why Raw Food?

-Dogs need REAL food, real meat, real vegetables, so give it a go.
-Take your dog off the packaged and often preservative-laden food (the carbohydrates that make up most of the dry food mixes are the same carbohydrates that can also decrease your dog’s wellness).
+Dogs need REAL food; real meat, real vegetables - give it a go and take your dog off the packaged and often preservative-laden food.
+The carbohydrates that make up most of the dry food mixes are the same carbohydrates that can also decrease your dog’s wellness.

 Sprinkle the Doggy Daily on the food like a topping.
-Then add a dessert spoon of hemp or flax oil to the bowl.
+Then add a dessert spoon of flax or other oil to the bowl.
 Mix the food, Doggy Daily and oil together in the bowl, and watch them dig in!